pwr4exp: Power Analysis for Experimental Designs

 Example 4: Split-plot Design

-In this example, we will create a SPD with two treatment factors, one at each level.
+In this example, we create an SPD with two treatment factors, one at the main plot level and another at the subplot level.
 The design parameters are as follows:

 designSPD(